aimclub/OSA/examples/FEDOT/README.md

 ## Overview

 <overview>
-FEDOT is a machine learning framework that simplifies the development of AI pipelines.
-It offers a modular and extensible architecture, enabling users to build, optimize, and deploy models efficiently.
-FEDOT targets data scientists and machine learning engineers, providing a flexible solution for various applications, from data preprocessing to complex AI tasks.
+FEDOT is an automated machine learning framework designed to simplify the creation, evaluation, and deployment of machine learning pipelines.
+It empowers data scientists and practitioners by streamlining workflows and providing versatile tools for various data challenges, ultimately enhancing productivity and fostering innovation in diverse applications.
 </overview>

 ---